mrdonliu/client-server/Readme.md

 Throughout the project, we encourage you to keep notes on what you have done, how you have approached each part of the project and what resources you used in preparing your work.
-We have provided you with a prototype file, **readme-student.md** that you may use as the basis for this report.
+We have provided you with a prototype file, **readme-student-template.md** that you may use as the basis for this report.

-If you prefer, you may generate a **pdf** version of your report and submit it under the name **readme-student.pdf**.
-You may submit either (or both) of your reports with the command:
+To submit your README, you must either create a file called **readme-student.md** or **readme-student.pdf**.
+You may submit either one (but not both) with the command:

 ```console
 $ python submit.py readme